you3quan2/youquan-blog/_posts/2020-04-07-create-masterpage-aspnet-web.md

 - Content region (a simple text which indicates what page it is)
 - Footer region (website's info, copyright etc.)

-## Create a Masterpage with ASP.NET
+## Create a Master Page with ASP.NET
 *Note*: We can still use the **ASP.NetTutorial** project which we have created in the previous tutorial.

 1. Right click on the project (e.g. **ASP.NetTutorial**) and select **Add** &rarr; **New Item**.
 Under **Web**, select **Web Forms** and then click on **Web Forms Master Page**.
 We can specifiy the name for the Master page.
 I maintain its default name - `Site1`.